yanweijing/DAT505-GitHub/section 2/homework2/README.md

 scene.add(light2);
 ```

-* First,create an empty scene,set its size and colour.
+* First,create an empty scene,set its size,colour and renderer.

 ```javascript
 var geometry = new THREE.BoxGeometry(100, 100, 100);